The best TVs under $500 in 2024

 Reasons to avoid

 Both the Roku and TCL are great for their sticker prices, but if you want the absolute cheapest TV that doesn't deserve a spot in an e-cycling bin, I whole-heartedly recommend the Hisense U6K.
-It's the TV under $500 that I return to watch day after day and it's been well-worth every penny.
+It's the only model among the best TVs under $500 that I return to watch day after day and it's been well-worth every penny.

-The Hisense U6K is one of the best budget TVs I've ever tested, and I for $350 for a 55-inch screen size, you can't do any better.
+That said, the Hisense U6K is one of the best budget TVs I've ever tested, especially when you factor in its remarkable $350 price point for a 55-inch screen size.
+You can't do any better than that.

 Read our full Hisense U6K review.